dashpay/docs/masternodes/setup.rst

    Vultr server location selection screen

 Select Ubuntu 18.04 x64 as the server type.
-We use 16.04 instead of the latest version because 18.04 is an LTS release of Ubuntu, which will be supported with security updates for 5 years instead of the usual 9 months.
+We use this LTS release of Ubuntu instead of the latest version because LTS releases are supported with security updates for 5 years, instead of the usual 9 months.

 .. figure:: img/setup-server-type.png
    :width: 400px